-2. Calculation of Claim
+Calculation of Claim

-The local office shall mail the household a copy of how the claim was calculated, showing each individual month and the cause for the claim.
+The local office shall mail the household an explanation of how the claim was calculated, showing each individual month and the cause for the claim.
 The State-prescribed form shall be used to determine and calculate the amount of the claim and to notify the household of the calculation.
 The form shall be mailed on a schedule that coincides with the mailing of the automated demand letter.

-- D. Negotiating Payment Plans - 1.
-Establishing a Payment Plan
+D. Negotiating Payment Plans